uwplasma/ESSOS/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
 ESSOS is an open-source project in Python that uses JAX to optimize stellarator coils.
-Optimization can be applied to several objectives, such as alpha particle confinement, plasma boundaries and magnetic field equilibria.
+Optimization can be applied to several objectives, such as alpha particle confinement, plasma boundaries and magnetic field equilibria (including near-axis expansions).
 It leverages automatic differentiation and efficient numerical methods to streamline optimization efforts, creating a specialized and fast numerical tool for optimizing force-free stellarator equilibria.
 It is parallelized using JAX's sharding tools.
 It can be imported in a Python script using the **essos** package, or run directly in the command line as `essos`.
 To install it, use

    ```sh
    pip install essos